 Cleaning of 3D printed shield frames following CDC recommendations is required before the securing of 2-3 rubber bands to the back of each piece.

-Individual head-straps are then be bagged separately and placed in sterile totes with shields for delivery.
+Assembled shield frames are bagged and placed in sterile totes with transparency sheets for delivery.

 Support the face shield project by contributing to our crowdfund campaign.